Alexandre-Guth/Elastic-Stack-FileBeat-Logspout/README.md

 1. Read the [wiki](https://github.com/Alexandre-Guth/Elastic-Stack-FileBeat-Logspout/wiki) first
 2. Pay attention to the [prerequisites](https://github.com/Alexandre-Guth/Elastic-Stack-FileBeat-Logspout/wiki/2.-Prerequisites)
 3. Check the [official documentation](https://www.elastic.co/guide/index.html)
-4. Prepare a lot of coffee
+4. Make a lot of coffee (you can actually do that first)
 5. Deploy!

 **Please feel free to ask questions, make comments or suggestions to improve this repository**